 Bachelor of General Studies Curriculum

 The curriculum leading to the degree of Bachelor of General Studies is designed to provide maximum flexibility for undergraduates while planning their program of studies.
 Since the only specific subject requirements are the general university requirements, students can plan their programs to the best advantage of their particular educational objectives.
 This means that students must bear the major responsibility for their choice of courses.
 Those who plan wisely have the opportunity to obtain an excellent education.
-The key admonition is: plan your program carefully.
+The key admonition is to plan your program carefully.

-No major other than "general studies" will be certified on the student's diploma or official transcript.
+No major other than "General Studies" will be certified on the student's diploma or official transcript.
 Students who wish to have a designated major should pursue a departmental baccalaureate degree (B.A., B.S., etc).

 Students graduating with a Bachelor of General Studies may satisfy requirements for one or more minors.
-In these cases their transcript will reflect these minors.
+In these cases, their transcript will reflect these minors.